51st National Assembly of Bulgaria: Parliamentary Group developments

 On 13 March the Constitutional Court ruled that two member of the Revival parliamentary group: Viktor Papazov and Svetoslav Todorov, had been elected illegally.
 As Revival lost two seat following the recalculation of the election results due to the entrance of Velichie into the National Assembly, the seats were vacated.

+On 1 March, Revival MP Slavcho Krumov died.
+He was substituted by Viktor Papazov, who had previously served as an MP until 13 March, 2025.